Skatedan/Rick-Morty/README.md

 ### Components

-Presentational component to define the list of episodes brought from the API.
+Presentational component to define the list of characters brought from the API.

 ### Pages